LeoAlexandrov/Cms/README.md

 # Headless CMS

 This project currently is under heavy development.
 It consists of two parts - standalone content management system, and some SDK for content consuming applications.
-The SDK is the abstraction over the database querying it directly.
+The SDK is the abstraction over the database, querying it directly.
+The third project **Test** is just a playground for debugging purposes, not unit tests.

 Decomposition of documents visual content into simple structured fragments is in the main focus of development.
 Once decomposition of some visual fragment (like card, hero section, accordion, grid with rows and cols, etc) is defined and described, CMS can display its html form and save entered values to the database.
-To describe the decomposition, xml schemata are used.
+To describe the decomposition, XML schemata are used.

 For example, the [card](https://getbootstrap.com/docs/5.3/components/card/) in simpliest case generally consists of title, image, text, and one or more "call-to-action".
 Its basic decomposition description will be: